When is the Science Centre open?

 What is Gift Aid?

-If you are a UK taxpayer and you make a donation that is 10% more than the standard admission charge, then the Government will give the Science Centre an extra 25% on top of your donation.
-The government rules were changed from the previous systems, hence you are asked to add 10% to the standard admission charge: this is the same for all charities.
+If you are a UK taxpayer and you make a donation that is 10% more than the standard admission charge, the Government will give the Science Centre an extra 25% on top of your donation.
+This is the same for all charities.

 What is the STEM Ambassador Programme?